-The potential for progress towards regional normalisation and the two-state solution
+The potential for progress towards regional normalisation and the two-state solution the last minute, citing pressure from the Right.

 Finally, just because the campaign is not about Israeli-Palestinian affairs, does not mean the result of the election is irrelevant to the future direction of the conflict.
 The nature of the next coalition will play a major role in determining Israel's policy going forward.